Lillian Di Piazza

 Originally from Silver Spring, MD, Lillian Di Piazza began her dance training with the Maryland Youth Ballet, under the direction of Michelle Lees and Tensia Fonseca.
 She studied there for 10 years and performed in ballets such as Swan Lake, Le Corsaire, Giselle, Sleeping Beauty, and Paquita.
 Ms. Di Piazza also attended summer intensive programs at Miami City Ballet, School of American Ballet, and Pacific Northwest Ballet (on full scholarship).

-Ms. Di Piazza joined Pennsylvania Ballet II in 2008, was promoted to Apprentice for the 2009-2010 Season, and to the Corps de Ballet for the 2011-2012 Season.
-Her featured roles with the company have included Christopher Wheeldon's Swan Lake (Pas de Trois), George Balanchine’s Raymonda Variations (Variation II), and William Forsythe’s The Vertiginous Thrill of Exactitude.
+Ms. Di Piazza joined Pennsylvania Ballet II in 2008 and was promoted to Apprentice for the 2009-2010 Season and to the Corps de Ballet for the 2011-2012 Season.
+Her featured roles with the Company include Christopher Wheeldon's Swan Lake (Pas de Trois), William Forsythe’s The Vertiginous Thrill of Exactitude, and Jiří Kylián’s Forgotten Land (White Couple).
+She has also performed leading roles in several Balanchine ballets, including the principal role in Ballo della Regina, George Balanchine’s The Nutcracker™ (The Sugarplum Fairy), A Midsummer Night’s Dream (Hippolyta), Raymonda Variations (Variation II), and The Four Temperaments (Third Theme).